-TSBC's Return to Retailer (R2R) program continued to grow in 2015, with an additional 144 retailers agreeing to participate in this voluntary program.
+TSBC's Return to Retailer (R2R) program continued to grow in 2016, with over 830 retailers across all areas of the province now participating in this voluntary program.
 The number of R2R locations in urban areas is significant, indicating that if tires are still being dumped in urban environments, it is behavioural change - not the addition of more drop off locations - that needs to occur as part of reducing / eliminating this activity.